-I suggest you download the Free version, test it and later on upgrade to a paid license to enjoy the full benefits.
+I suggest you download the Free version, test it and later upgrade to a paid license to enjoy the full benefits.

-You can purchase it through 2Checkout using a credit or a debit card, local bank transfer, wire transfer, real-time bank transfer in the USA, WebMoney, UnionPay, and several other payment methods.
+You can purchase it through 2Checkout using a credit or a debit card, local bank transfer, wire transfer, real-time bank transfer in the USA, WebMoney, UnionPay, and other payment methods.

 There is also an upgrade option from Professional to Enterprise that you can access by inserting your license key and paying the difference.

 It is worth mentioning that with a paid license, you have access to professional support (more on this later), training materials, and user perks program with $500-worth discounts to popular tools la Awario and others.